camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 ---
 id: eks-terraform
 title: "AWS EKS Setup with Terraform"
-description: "The guide to deploying AWS EKS cluster with Terraform module for quick Camunda 8 setup."
+description: "The guide to deploying an AWS EKS cluster with a Terraform module for a quick Camunda 8 setup."
 ---

-This guide offers a detailed, step-by-step tutorial for deploying an Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) cluster, specifically tailored for deploying Camunda 8, using Terraform, a popular Infrastructure as Code (IaC) tooling.
-It is designed to help leverage the power of Infrastructure as Code (IaC) to streamline and reproduce their Cloud infrastructure setups.
+This guide offers a detailed, step-by-step tutorial for deploying an Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) cluster, tailored explicitly for deploying Camunda 8, using Terraform, a widespread Infrastructure as Code (IaC) tool.
+It is designed to help leverage the power of Infrastructure as Code (IaC) to streamline and reproduce a Cloud infrastructure setup.
 By walking through the essentials of setting up an EKS cluster, configuring AWS IAM permissions, and integrating a PostgreSQL database, this guide explains the process of using Terraform with AWS, making it accessible even to those new to Terraform or IaC concepts.

 :::tip